woutdp/live_svelte/README.md

 # LiveSvelte

-LiveSvelte renders Svelte directly into your Phoenix LiveView and enables E2E reactivity.
+Render Svelte directly into your Phoenix LiveView with E2E reactivity.

 ## Features